Scolx/scolx-math/README.md

 pytest
 ```

-All mathematical operations are now implemented including limits and series expansion for both plain text and LaTeX expressions.
+All mathematical operations are now implemented including limits and series expansion for plain-text expressions.
 Integration, differentiation, and simplification automatically leverage SymEngine when available for faster results.

 ## Error Handling